Could healthcare robotics lead to surgery without surgeons?

 Emerging robotics technology for surgical use

 In 2015, tech-giants Google announced that they were partnering with healthcare heavyweight Johnson & Johnson to develop healthcare robots with artificial intelligence (AI).
-They plan to use advanced imaging techniques, sensors and augmented reality in order to create more complex assistive robotic technology.
+They plan to use advanced imaging techniques, sensors and augmented reality in order to create more complex systems for robot assisted surgery.

 The main purpose of the robots would be to increase the surgeon’s abilities and offer them greater control and insight rather than to replace the surgeon.
-Their plan is to develop augmentation and assistive technology rather than handing over the wheel to a robot.
+Robot assisted surgery is about augmentation and assistive technology rather than handing over the wheel to a robot.

 Nevertheless, is it such a jump to assume that, if AI-driven robots become mainstream in surgery, the next technological advancement would be to reduce the human element – or even remove it entirely?

-If AI was developed to the point where robots were placed in full control of operations without any interference or control by surgeons, this would raise many important questions and dilemmas:
+If AI was developed to the point where robots were placed in full control of operations without any interference or control by surgeons, it would cease to be robot assisted surgery and would raise many important questions and dilemmas:

 - Would the role of surgeons and clinical staff be obsolete?